ryan-cho-i/cephalometric/README.md

 > Second, it is not required to have high accurate.
 It is just required to have enough accuracy to distinguish between bones.

-> Third, I think that the accuracy is no precise.
+> Third, I think that the way how accuracy is measured is no precise.

 3. Therefore, based on this, I select this model.